isaacsimmons/github-s3-backup/README.md

 This only works with Github currently, but could probably be extended to scrape from other git hosting providers without too much effort.
 Likewise, it has only been configured to backup the files to Amazon S3, but again wouldn't be difficult to extend with additional storage backends.

-Only the commits themselves are covered by this.
+Only the commits themselves are backed up.
-If you need Pull Requests, Issues, Wikis, etc backed up as well, then support for those would need to be added.
+If you care about Pull Requests, Issues, Wikis, etc then support for those would need to be added.

 The fetching of object metadata from S3 and branch information from github are both un-batched and issue one request per repository.
 In the case that you have a very large number of repositories, this may incur a signifcant network or time cost.